 So, if an adjuster asks about other sources of payments you have had to cover your medical bills or lost earnings, remind the adjuster that the collateral source rule prohibits such questions.
 If the adjuster pushes the matter, ask to speak to the adjuster’s superior and, if necessary, let the adjuster and the superior know that you will report the matter to your state’s insurance department.

 Based on the Howell ruling, an insurance adjuster in California is likely to ask an injured claimant whether he or she has health insurance coverage that paid the medical bills that arose from the accident.
-If you are in that situation, remind the adjuster that you are not asking the insurance company specifically to reimburse you for your medical bills; you are simply using those bills as a starting point in determining how much you should be compensated in “general damages” -- meaning overall compensation for what you suffered because of your injuries.
+If you are in that situation, remind the adjuster that you are not asking the insurance company specifically to reimburse you for your medical bills; you are simply using those bills as a starting point in calculating your losses.

-If the adjuster mentions the Howell case, tell them that you are well aware of the ruling and that it does not change how an appropriate amount of general damages -- meaning total compensation -- for your injuries is figured.
-The court in the Howell case decided only the much more specific, narrow question of the amount of medical bills that can be recovered in an actual lawsuit.
+If the adjuster mentions the Howell case, tell them you are well aware of the ruling and that it does not change how an appropriate amount of damages (total compensation) for your injuries is figured.
+The court in Howell decided only the much more specific, narrow question of the amount of medical bills that can be recovered in an actual lawsuit.
 Remind the adjuster that you are negotiating a claim settlement; you are not in a lawsuit.
 And you can tell the adjuster that if your claim winds up in a lawsuit, there will be plenty of time for the lawyers to sort out the question of actual medical payments.